kobman/KOBman/docs/user-guides/KOBman-usage-info.md

 	$ kob upgrade [--version  X.Y.Z] or $kob self-update

 - **Command Arguments**
-	- `upgrade` - Upgrade to a later version of KOBman
+	- `upgrade` - Upgrade to a later version of KOBman.
-	- `self-update`- Upgrade to a later version of KOBman
+	- `self-update`- Upgrade to a later version of KOBman.
 	- `--version /-V` - version of KOBman to which the current installation has to be upgraded.

 - **Examples**